fullcube/loopback-component-fsm/README.md

 - `settings`

-  [Object] : Settings passed to allow evaluate state change event.
-Currently only supported option is allowForce, when set to true and param force = true passed at method call time, status change will be forced event if its not allowed in event rules.
-This is can be passed for individual event also to only force certain event transitions . *(default: {})*
+  [Object] : Settings used to control state machine operations.
+Currently the only supported option is `allowForce` which when set to `true` makes it possible to carry out an otherwise invalid state change by passing in `{ force: true }` at method call time.
+This option can also be set per event. *(default: {})*

 - `events`